Veikkosuhonen/astro_stacking/README.md

 Image alignment based on star location information is clearly the de facto method in astrophotography, and the methods such as that presented in Beroiz et al 2020 are very robust.
 In our method, we identify the main issues causing poor aligmnent to be the reference star registration algorithm possibly in tandem with the geometric transformation inferring using `fitgeotform2d`.
 The accuracy of the star registration can be poor due to the method simply scanning pixels linearly and finding the first bright pixel of a star instead of trying to find the actual star center.
 In addition, the method finds more reference stars near the center, as the stars near the edges are often not present in each image, missing out on some potentially useful alignment information. `fitgeotform2d` also is not ideal for our setup, as it includes scaling in the transformation, which is not useful in our datasets as the magnification is constant.

 The noise reduction method used in the study is somewhat successfull in removing the worst of the bad-pixel noise from the image.
 It's main problem is that its parameters must be tuned for each dataset individually.
 With suboptimal parameters chosen, a lot of noisy pixels may be visible as "noise-trails" in the resulting image.
 The method also does not remove any gaussian-like noise.
-And finally, it is developed to only work with our setup and may not be very extendable to other setups or datasets.
-Compared to the typical dark-frame noise removal, our method is faster in the data collection phase as no calibration frames are taken, but it likely performs much poorer in the end result.
+It is developed to only work with our setup and may not be very extendable to other setups or datasets.
+Compared to the typical dark-frame noise removal, our method is faster in the data collection phase as no calibration frames are taken, but it likely performs poorer in the end result.

 ## Conclusion